About Online Common Prayer

 - The differences in translation between the Geneva Bible and the King James Bible are quite few because they both are derived from the Greek "Textus Receptus" (TR).
-The notable differences are that the earlier Geneva Bible is focused on common colloquial meaning whereas the King James Bible has a more cultured and literary style.
-It is not fair to say that one is a better or more accurate translation than the other.
+The notable differences are that the earlier Geneva Bible focuses on colloquial usage whereas the King James Bible has a more cultured and literary style.
+It is not fair to say that one version is a better or more accurate translation than the other.

 Because the software renders the Scripture texts using "Bible Gateway", anyone may see how it is alternately rendered in other translations such as the "English Standard" or any other version that is supported.

 Contrary to the view of some, there is nothing in Anglican tradition that prevents one from reading Scripture in a pattern that differs from Cranmer's original construction.
 What matters is to honor the principle which he established, namely that the entire Bible is to be read through at least once per year with extra emphasis for both the New Testament and the Psalms.
-Therefore, this edition contains a unique lectionary.
+Our lectionary is somewhat unique in that:

 - Like other Anglican lectionaries, it is designed for liturgical use and not just for personal Bible reading.